spryker/spryker-docs/docs/acp/user/develop-an-app/develop-an-app.md

 - Make sure that all the command are executed without errors and the tests are successfully passed.
 - Check that docker containers are started by using the `docker/sdk ps` command.
-- Make sure that you added `my-app.de.spryker.local` into yours `/etc/hosts`
+- Make sure that you added `my-app.spryker.local` into yours `/etc/hosts`

 ## Add the app manifest files